-Penultimate year students, who fail Delict B in the November examination, may qualify to write a supplementary examination in January/February 2011.
+Students who fail Delict B in the November examination may qualify to write a supplementary examination in January/February 2011.
 Supplementary examinations can only be taken subject to the Faculty Policy as set out on p47 of the Survival Guide.